tsnellgrove/dark_castle3/doc/to_do.md

 - Can I just set descript_key for Note in mk_def_pkl() with setter rather than whole dynamic_dict?
 TBD: what should happen if Burt tries to take the axe from a living goblin? (general case)
 TBD: auto_static_behavior for goblin? (e.g. "the goblin is eyeing you coldly") each turn - maybe should be a standard function??
+TBD: no swearing in Dark Castle (with warning or else end of game)

 *** NEW PUZZLE IDEAS ***